 How to Start a Fire: The Ultimate Guide

-Whether you just got your Breeo® fire pit or you need a refresher on the basics of smokeless fire, this guide is going to help you take steps to becoming the firemaster.
+Whether you just got your Breeo fire pit or you need a refresher on the basics of smokeless fire, this guide is going to help you take steps to become the firemaster.
 The key to a relaxing night with friends and family in the backyard is smokeless fire.
 Here’s your guide to maximizing your Breeo fire pit and the best practices for choosing your fuel, starting the fire, tending the fire, and putting it out.
-With these recommendations, you will be able to get a flawless blaze every time you light a fire.
+With these recommendations, you can get a roaring smokeless fire every time.

-When choosing fuel for your fire, remember there are 3 categories of fuel: firestarter (tinder), kindling, and split cord wood (main fuel).
+When choosing fuel for your fire, remember there are 3 categories of fuel: firestarter (tinder), kindling, and split cordwood (main fuel).
 Each of these fuel types contribute significantly to the overall health and performance of your fire throughout the burn.
-Using high quality, very dry materials is also important.
-The better the fire starter, the less important it is to have high quality kindling and cord wood, and the opposites are also true.
-For example, a really strong firestarter can help to make up for a slightly less than ideal kindling.
-That said, the best results will be achieved if all three elements are quality materials, dry, and split well.

 Next, let’s talk about kindling.
 This is especially important for creating a bridge between the first spark and the roaring flames.
 Without good kindling, your fire will smolder out with a cloud of smoke.
 We recommend very dry softwoods split down between half an inch and 1.5” in diameter.
 Dried untreated 2”x4”s or anything similar will make great kindling, just make sure to split them down into small enough pieces.